Aletheios/v-endless-list/README.md

 #### Emitted Events
 * `reached-top`: Emitted when the list is scrolled to the very top.
 * `reached-bottom`: Emitted when the list is scrolled to the very bottom.

-Can be used for lazy loading new items.
+#### Received Events
+* `scroll-to`: Can be used to scroll the list to a given item.
+Valid parameters are:
+    * `"top"`: scroll to top
+    * `"bottom"`: scroll to bottom.
+Forces loading of all items.
+Note that this can have a huge performance impact and might freeze the browser temporarily.
+Use with caution.
+    * index (Number): scroll to the item with the given index.
+See note on performance above.